Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 When the pressure switch trips on at low pressure cut in, that closes the pressure switch, while the air compressor is running.

-That yours dumps air again after trying to start suggests to me that it is your pressure switch that is failing, and when trying to start the air compressor, shorts the power, blowing the breaker, and tripping the pressure switch back off.
+That your compressor dumps air again after trying to start suggests to me that it is your pressure switch that is failing, and when trying to start the air compressor, shorts the power, blowing the breaker, and tripping the pressure switch back off.
 I think!

 If the pressure in the tank is below cut in, the compressor should start.
 When the tank pressure reaches cut out, the compressor should start.
 Both of these actions are initiated by the pressure switch reacting to the changing pressure in the tank.